 The East Central Scotland Vehicle Emissions Partnership (VEP) is a partnership between four councils (East Lothian, Mid Lothian, West Lothian, and Falkirk Councils) which has been running for over a decade with funding provided from the Scottish Government.

-We actively deal with reports from members of the public who identify vehicles which are excessively smoky and also vehicles sitting stationary with their engines running unnecessarily.
-The remit of the VEP is to help reduce vehicle emissions by encouraging drivers to switch off their engine whenever possible, educating the general public by the provision of free vehicle emissions testing, handling idling complaints and more.
+We actively deal with reports from members of the public who identify vehicles which are excessively smoky and also vehicles sitting stationary with their engines running unnecessarily (idling).
+The remit of the VEP is to help reduce vehicle emissions by encouraging drivers to switch off their engine whenever possible, handling idling complaints and more.